GKJose/Smart_Symbolic_Graphing_Calculator/lvgl/docs/overview/scroll.md

 # Scroll

 ## Overview
-In LVGL scrolling works very intuitively: if an object is outside of its parent content area (the size without padding), the parent becomes scrollable and scrollbar(s) will appear.
+In LVGL scrolling works very intuitively: if an object is outside its parent content area (the size without padding), the parent becomes scrollable and scrollbar(s) will appear.
 That's it.

 Any object can be scrollable including `lv_obj_t`, `lv_img`, `lv_btn`, `lv_meter`, etc